mvolkmann/blog/src/astro.md

 ## Pages

 Pages are defined my files in the `src/pages` directory.
-They can be described by Markdown (`.md`) or Astro (`.astro`) files.
+They can be described by Astro (`.astro`), Markdown (`.md`), or MDX (`.mdx`) files.
+They cannot be described by components from frameworks like React and Svelte, but pages can render those kinds of components.

-Their URL path is determined by their subdirectory path and file name.
+The URL path of a page is determined by its subdirectory path and file name.

 For example, the file `src/pages/demo/colors.md` defines the page at the URL path `/demo/colors/`.